 The Connecting Hillsboro Address Project is multiple phase program initiated by the Hillsboro Planning Department, intended to reconcile the differences between the City and the County address grids by establishing a consistent City site address, street name, and zip code addressing system.
 Over several phases in several areas, County road numbers and site addresses will be replaced by City street numbers and site addresses.

 The City has already completed implementation of some street name changes in the North Hillsboro Industrial Area (changing former NW 253rd Avenue, NW Sewell Road) to be within the City grid.
-These sheets were dual signed beginning January 2015 and in January 2017 the old signs will be removed.
-The City Council approved re-naming of streets within the South Hillsboro Community Plan Area in March 2015, however implementing the new street names is being delayed to 2016 to allow the U.S. Post Office time to analyze potential Zip Code boundary adjustments.
+These streets were dual signed beginning January 2015 and in January 2017 the old signs were removed.
+The City Council approved re-naming of streets within the South Hillsboro Community Plan Area in March 2015, however implementing the new street names is being delayed to 2017 to allow the U.S. Post Office time to analyze potential Zip Code boundary adjustments.

 The first phase was approved by the City Council via Resolution No. 2516 on February 16, 2016 and included streets south of NW Evergreen Road, and west of NW Cornelius Pass Road that were not in alignment with the City grid.
 Phase 2 was approved by the City Council via Resolution No. 2524 on May 3, 2016 and included streets north of NW Evergreen Road, and west of NW Cornelius Pass Road that were not in alignment with the City grid.
 Implementation schedules for the issuance of new addresses and new street signs going up are noted below in the documents, and each affected property owner and/or resident will receive formal documentation from the City’s Address Coordinator as to what their new address will be.

 City staff conducted outreach for Phase 3, the Tanasbourne / AmberGlen area in September 2016, with the Council approving it via Resolution No. 2546 on October 18, 2016.
 This includes all portions of the City east of Cornelius Pass Road, as well as other streets with naming discrepancies.
-Implementation is anticipated to begin incrementally in September 2017, with the last subarea beginning their dual signing and addressing in the fall of 2018.
+Implementation began incrementally in September 2017, with the last subarea beginning their dual signing and addressing in the fall of 2018.

 - Answers to Frequently Asked Questions